ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-If I should die to-night, - . !
-My friends would look upon my quiet face
-Before they laid it in its restiDg plaoa,
-And deem that death had left it almost fair;
-And, laying snow-white flowers against my hair.
-Would smooth it down with tcartui tenderness. . ,
-And fold inv hands with linirerini? caress.
 Poor hands, so empty and cold to night 1
 Tf T should die to-nirht.
 My friends would oall to mind, with loving thought